apache/flink/docs/content/docs/connectors/table/filesystem.md

 ## Full Example

-The below shows how the file system connector can be used to write a streaming query to write data from Kafka into a file system and runs a batch query to read that data back out.
+The below examples show how the file system connector can be used to write a streaming query to write data from Kafka into a file system and runs a batch query to read that data back out.

 ```sql